 During the travelling aspect of the trip, you will stay in our partner hostels in the various places we will visit.
 This will include 1 night in Hermanus, Sedgefield, Oudtshoorn, Stormsriver Village and Port Elizabeth.

 Each hostel has English-speaking support staff who are there to assist you.
 They are all secure and carefully selected.
 You will share a private dorm room with fellow students and this will usually be up to six people per room (same-sex).
 All rooms will be fanned, have western bathrooms and come with hot showers.
 The rooms are basic but very clean and comfortable.
 Teachers will again be provided with their own twin rooms.

 NEAREST ATM & SHOPS

-You will be served three meals per day during your school trip in South Africa.
+You will be served three meals per day during your school trip to South Africa.
 During the first week of volunteering, meals will be provided at your host family accommodation.
 When travelling across South Africa in the second week, there will be either buffet options or set menu options to choose from at local restaurants.
-Most meals are traditional South African dishes.
+Most meals are traditionally South African dishes.